mrets/Help/hourly_reporting.md

 <br>

 ### 2. The next table shows all eligble hourly data.
 Certificate batches must be intact, or they will not display here.
 Select the certificate batches for which you would like to run the report.
-The data will be combined on your report if you choose multiple batches from the generation month.
+If you select the same month from more than one generator, the resulting report will show a combined value for all selected generators.

 <p align="center">
   <img src="https://github.com/mrets/photos/blob/master/Hourly_reporting_2.png?raw=true">